Roxboro Male Academy and Methodist Parsonage

 Roxboro Male Academy and Methodist Parsonage is a historic school and church parsonage located at 315 N. Main Street in Roxboro, Person County, North Carolina.
-The original main block was built between 1840 and 1854, as a two-story, single-pile, frame building with Greek Revival style design elements.
-A two-story addition with Italianate style design elements was added in the late-19th century.
+The original main block, a two-story, single-pile, frame building with Greek Revival elements, was constructed between 1840 and 1854.
+A two-story addition with Italianate-style addition was built in the late-19th century.
 The house took on some Colonial Revival style design elements with the addition of a front porch and interior changes in that style.
 It is one of the oldest buildings still standing in the town of Roxboro and served as a Methodist parsonage from 1854 to 1915.

 The house was added to the National Register of Historic Places in 1982.